-Primary thrombocythemia is when the bone marrow is making too many platelets without a known cause.
-Platelets are needed for blood clotting.
+Primary thrombocythemia is a condition in which the bone marrow produces too many platelets.
+Platelets are a part of the blood that aids in blood clotting.

-Primary thrombocythemia is caused by too much growth of a type of cell that is used to make blood cells.
-The platelets are mostly affected, but the red blood cells and white blood cells may be involved as well.
-This condition slowly gets worse over time.
+Primary thrombocythemia is caused by the overproduction of platelets.
+If untreated, this condition gets worse over time.
 Because these platelets do not work normally, bleeding is a common problem.

-The disease is part of a group of conditions known myeloproliferative disorders.
+The disease is part of a group of conditions known as myeloproliferative disorders.
 Others include:

-Most of the time, this condition affects people in middle age.
-It is also seen in younger people, especially women under age 40.
+This disorder is most common in middle aged people.
+It can also be seen in younger people, especially women under age 40.

-The condition may even cause strokes in some people.
+The condition can even cause strokes in some people.

 Most of the time, this condition is found through blood tests done for other conditions before symptoms appear.

-Your health care provider will do a physical exam to look for an enlarged spleen or liver.
+Your health care provider may notice an enlarged liver or spleen on physical examination.
 You may also have abnormal blood flow in the toes or feet that causes skin damage in these areas.

 Other tests may include:

-Long-term, you will need to take medicines to decrease the platelet count and avoid complications.
-The most common of these medicines are hydroxyurea, interferon-alpha, or anagrelide.
+Long-term, medicines are used to decrease the platelet count to avoid complications.
+The most common medicines used include hydroxyurea, interferon-alpha, or anagrelide.
 In some people with a JAK2 mutation, specific inhibitors of the JAK2 protein may be used.

 In people who are at a high risk for clotting, aspirin at a low dose (81 to 100 mg per day) decreases clotting episodes.
-People who may benefit from this treatment include older persons and people with very high platelet levels or who have had past clotting episodes.
+People who may benefit from this treatment include older people and people with very high platelet levels or who have had past clotting episodes.

-The outcome varies.
-Most people go for long periods without complications and have a normal lifespan.
-Complications from bleeding and blood clots can cause serious problems in a small number of people.
+While outcomes can vary, most people can go for long periods without complications and have a normal lifespan.
+In a small number of people, complications from bleeding and blood clots can cause serious problems.

 Essential thrombocythemia; Essential thrombocytosis

 Hoffman R, Kremyanskaya M, Najfeld V, et al. Essential thrombocythemia.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.Hematology: Basic Principles and Practice
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.Hematology: Basic Principles and Practice

-Tefferi A. Polycythemias, Essential thrombocytoemia, and primary myelobirosis.
+Tefferi A. Polycythemia vera, essential thrombocytoemia, and primary myelofibrosis.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine